 A user configures the DMA in Generic RNDIS mode expecting a data size of 512 bytes or less from a host.
 The host sends 512 bytes or less of data to the device.
 While the device is in the process of working on the received data to figure out the size of the next data transfer, the host starts a new data transfer addressing the same endpoint.
 Since the endpoint FIFO is empty, the device accepts the data and the DMA starts to transfer the received data from the receive FIFO to memory.
 At the same time, the application on the device side finishes and figures out the next transfer data size (using the data received from previous transfer) and reconfigures the Generic DMA Size register for the second transfer.
 If the second transfer size is different from the first transfer size, the contention happens at this point.
 The host has already started the second transfer prior to the device re-configuring the DMA parameters.
-The application on the device side, updates the DMA size register content for the second transfer while the DMA is in the middle of the second transfer using the DMA size register content of the first transfer.
+The application on the device side, updates the DMA size register content for the second transfer.
 This effectively results with altering the DMA size register content while the DMA is in the middle of a transfer.
 Changing DMA parameters while in the middle of a transfer is not allowed and when done it will create undesirable outcomes.

 Workaround: This is not a bug and for this reason, there exists no workaround.
 This is a caution for the user to be aware of this issue and hence to ensure that this scenario is avoided.
 If there exists an idle time in between the two back-to-back transfers, this issue will not exist.
 When expecting a back-to-back transfer where RNDIS mode can not be used, the user needs to use TRANSPARENT mode.
-When using TRANSPARENT mode, the application will be receiving more interrupts, that is, interrupt will be generated on each USB packets as opposed to receiving a single interrupt on the completion of a transfer.
+When using TRANSPARENT mode, the application will be receiving more interrupts, i.e., interrupt will be generated on each USB packets as opposed to receiving a single interrupt on the completion of a transfer.